phac-nml/beave/README.md

 ## Compatibility

 Beave only supports Linux distributions.
-However, as only the C++ 23 standard library and Python are used, in principle any environment that supports G++ and Python may compile and run the program.
+However, as only the C++ 23 standard library and Python libraries are used, in principle any environment that supports G++ and Python may compile and run the program.
 Since this program relies heavily on the compiler to optimize the program and add SIMD instructions, it is recommended to compile the program on your local computer to get the full benefit of the potential instruction sets your CPU may offer.

-To build the `beave` Python package, you will first need to install dependencies listed in the pyproject.toml file.
-Python version 3.13 or greater is required, along with scikit-build-core and the nanobind Python package.
+To build the `beave` Python package, you will first need to install the dependencies listed in the `pyproject.toml` file.
+Python version `3.13` or greater is required, along with `scikit-build-core` and the `nanobind` Python package.

-Python runtime dependencies include:
+Additionally, the following Python runtime dependencies are required:
 - `numpy>=2.4.0`
 - `polars>= 1.40.1`
 - `scipy>=1.17.0`

 ## Bioconda

 Currently, Bioconda only supports Linux.
-If you wish to install the software on OSX, you will need to install pypi to build the project from the source code.
+If you wish to install the software on OSX, you will need to install `pypi` to build the project from the source code.
 To install with Bioconda on Linux, run the following code:

 `conda install -c bioconda beave`

 ## pip

-Beave may be installed from pypi by running the following command:
+Beave may be installed from `pypi` by running the following command:

 `pip install beave`